replit/kaboom/doc/publishing.md

 ## Newgrounds.com
 First, go to the up arrow and select Game

 ![image](publishing/newgrounds-1.png)

-Now, as Itch.io, only upload a zip with your fabolous `index.html` game file
+Now, as Itch.io, only upload a zip with your fabolous `index.html` game file.

-### #kaboomjs
+### Tag your game
-In addition, if you want tag your game with other kaboomjs games, use the hashtag `#kaboomjs` for your game.
-And probbably we will see it and even promote in our Twitter :D
+You can tag your game in the different platforms with the tag `kaboomjs`.
+Probbably we will see it and even promote in our Twitter :D